danmclaren92/upload-photo-app/README.md

 == README

-This is the README for my upcoming Pinterest clone using Ruby on Rails and Bootstrap.
+README for upcoming Pinterest clone using Ruby on Rails and Bootstrap.

 More to come.